essicolo/nuee/README.md

 ## Acknowledgments

 nuee is inspired by the excellent R package `vegan` developed by Jari Oksanen and the `vegan` development team.
-We acknowledge their pioneering work in making community ecology analysis accessible to researchers worldwide.
+Both `vegan` and `nuee` were inspired by the book ["Numerical Ecology"](https://shop.elsevier.com/books/numerical-ecology/legendre/978-0-444-53868-0), by Pierre Legendre and Louis Legendre (3rd edition, 2012).
+We acknowledge their pioneering work in developping the science of numerical ecology and making it accessible to researchers.